bluelibs/bluelibs/packages/ejson/DOCUMENTATION.md

 ### Summary

 EJSON is JSON + some flavors.
-It allows us to easily communicate with external JSON APIs and removes the headache of handling Dates, RegExps when they are comming as a client request.
+It allows us to easily communicate with external JSON APIs and removes the headache of handling Dates, RegExps when they are coming as a client request.

 ### Challenges